How player feedback analytics help convert new players

 Insights and data from social media platforms are of course monitored 24/7, but there is also a way to target specific insights to improve products by using a keyword search.

-Creating better products
+Creating better games or features

 Improving marketing campaigns